China entering New Year with fewer crackers, less pork, more thrift

 As consumers tighten their belts, the price of pork - known as China's indispensable meat - has also been hit.

 Pork prices tend to rise in the month before the holiday.
-But this year, according to official data, they slipped, albeit marginally, to 24.8 yuan ($4) per kilogram in January from 24.9 yuan in December.
+But this year, according to official data, they slipped, albeit marginally, to 24.8 yuan (3 pounds) per kilogram in January from 24.9 yuan in December.

 "Usually corporate gifts include pork products like dried meat but that has declined significantly this year," said Pan Chenjun, a senior analyst at Rabobank.